google/oboe/FullGuide.md

 will automatically select the best implementation available on your device.
 If you want to specifically select AAudio or OpenSL, set the APIIndex yourself.
-After a stream has been opened, you can verify that the API you specified was chosen by calling `StreamBuilder::getAPIIndex()`.
+After a stream has been opened, you can verify that the API you specified was chosen by calling `AudioStreamBuilder::getAPIIndex()`.
 The allowable indexes are `AAudio` and `OpenSLES`.

 If you do not specify the deviceId, the default is the primary output device.